UPDATE: Evidence captured at an August 2013 visit!

 First of all, I just wanted to clear one thing up for people trying to find this place.
 If you find an address online for Rose Hill, it is wrong.
 I found three different ones on various sites and luckily I checked them up on Google Maps before driving to them, because they were all incorrect, albeit not by much.
 I don’t even know if the place has an actual address.
 Your best bet is to put the address in for Ravine Drive Elementary School, which is right across the street and down a little bit from it.
 If you are coming from the south, you will be able to see it in the near distance on the right once you get to the school.
 If you are coming from the north, it will be on your left, and you will reach it before the school.
 Also, I would like to add that Revolutionary and Civil War buffs will get some enjoyment here, as there are several soldiers buried within the confines.
 While the Revolutionary War ones are hard to find, the Civil War graves (like the one pictures above) have 150th anniversary placards placed in front of them.
 It just so happens that I know the guy who put them there, and I am going to be meeting him soon to take a look at some original paperwork he has from some of the soldiers.

-Now for the paranormal activity I encountered, along with Jake and John who came with me.
+Now for the paranormal activity I encountered, along with two friends who came with me.
 The cemetery was not exactly intimidating, even with the overcast skies above us getting ready for nightfall,but it does indeed have a very irking atmosphere.
 While there is a main road right next to it (making recordings and ruling out sounds as being caused by ghosts extremely difficult), if you walk just a short distance to where a small lake is, with a big hill right next to it, the place becomes very secluded, very quickly.
 Aside from a jogger who ran through on one of the paths, we were all alone, at least in regards to other humans.
 There was definitely the feeling that we were being watched, as confirmed by the Ghost Radar which showed up to five blips at a time for most of the hour we were there.
-Even at the Proprietary House, the most we usually get at one time on the screen is two or three.
+Even at the other very haunted locations, the most we usually get at one time on the screen is two or three.
 We were not alone after all.

 I wanted to go during the day before going at night, for safety reasons, and because there are no gates on the main entrance, I am led to believe that it is okay to wander in at night.
 There is a “No Trespassing” sign in front of the gate, which is kind of confusing since the cemetery is open to the public and has no gates or hours/times posted.
 I would like to look into the matter further before I go at night.